-- 12.1.1 The IJB will have no cash transactions and will not directly engage or provide grants to third parties. - 12.1.2 The IJB will have appropriate assurance arrangements in place (detailed in the Strategic Plan) to ensure best practice principles are followed by the Parties for the commissioned services. - 12.1.3 The IJB will be responsible for establishing adequate and proportionate internal audit service for review of the arrangements for risk management, governance and control of the delegated resources.
-The IJB will accordingly appoint Internal Auditors to report to the Chief Officer and IJB on the proposed annual audit plan, ongoing delivery of the plan, the outcome of each review and an annual report on delivery of the plan. - 12.1.4 The Accounts Commission will confirm the external auditors for the IJB. - 12.1.5 Further details of financial governance and Financial Regulations are contained in a separate document outwith this Scheme.
+- 12.1.1 The IJB will have no cash transactions and will not directly engage or provide grants to third parties. - 12.1.2 The IJB will have appropriate assurance arrangements in place (detailed in the Strategic Plan) to ensure best practice principles are followed by the Parties for the commissioned services. - 12.1.3 The IJB will be responsible for establishing adequate and proportionate internal audit service for review of the arrangements for risk management, governance, and control of the delegated resources.
+The IJB will accordingly appoint an Internal Auditor to report to the Chief

+Officer and IJB on the proposed annual audit plan, ongoing delivery of the plan, the outcome of each review and an annual report on delivery of the plan.

+- 12.1.4 The Accounts Commission will confirm the external auditors for the IJB. - 12.1.5 Further details of financial governance and financial regulations are contained in a separate document out with the Scheme.